abitofhelp/hybrid_app_ada/docs/formal/software_requirements_specification.md

 - FR-06.2: Result monad for all fallible operations
 - FR-06.3: Error types with kind and message
 - FR-06.4: Validation_Error for business rule violations
-- FR-06.5: Infrastructure_Error for system failures
+- FR-06.5: IO_Error for system failures
 - FR-06.6: Is_Ok/Is_Error predicates
 - FR-06.7: Value/Error_Info accessors
+- FR-06.8: And_Then_Into for cross-type Result chaining

 **Test Coverage**: All tests verify error handling